Some top tech leaders have embraced Trump. That's created a political divide in Silicon Valley

 The tech industry’s political allegiances remain divided.
 But as some in the upper echelons of Silicon Valley began shifting to the right politically, many of the tech industry’s everyday workers have remained liberal — but also increasingly nervous and disillusioned.
 Their mood is in stark contrast to the prominent tech leaders who have embraced a conservative populist ideology.

-“I think you’re seeing a real gap between the leadership elite here in Silicon Valley and their workforce,” said Ann Skeet, who helps run a center at Santa Clara University studying the ethics of the tech industry.
+“I think you’re seeing a real gap between the leadership elite here in Silicon Valley and their workforce,” said Ann Skeet, senior director of leadership ethics at an ethics institute at Santa Clara University and a longtime observer of the industry.

 “The shift hasn’t been for a lot of people,” said Lenny Siegel, a former mayor of Mountain View and longtime liberal activist in the valley.
 “It’s a handful of people who’ve gotten the attention.”